Bureau of Recreation and Conservation Publications

 A Guide for PA Municipalities This guide is designed to provide Pennsylvania’s municipalities and their advisory groups, such as environmental advisory councils and open space committees, with an overview of conservation easements.

-Developed in partnership with the Pennsylvania Land Trust Association, this publication reviews best management practices (BMPs) to sue when planning, designing, constructing and maintaining pedestrian trails for universal accessibility.
+Developed in partnership with the Pennsylvania Land Trust Association, this publication reviews best management practices (BMPs) to utilize when planning, designing, constructing and maintaining pedestrian trails for universal accessibility.
 These BMPS, which derive from federal regulations, are mandatory for federal entities and those working on their behalf but voluntary for all others.

 Rails-with-trails are safe, common, and growing.
 These are the standout findings of Rails-to-Trails Conservancy's defining new study on the development of multi-use trails alongside active freight, passenger and tourist rail lines.